manossaratsis/manossaratsis.com/content/portfolio/index.md

 ---
 title: Portfolio
-description: I'm staying curious and apply my design skills across problem spaces.
+description: I'm staying curious and applying my design skills across scales and problems.

 ---
 * TOC
 {:toc}
 {:.sidebar}

-# I'm applying my design skills across problem spaces.
+# I'm applying my design skills across scales and problems.
 ---

 Over the years, I have worked on various projects ranging from urban design competitions and architecture studios, to software development and product design.
-These projects have sharpened my ability to think like a designer, challenged my curiosity, and helped me shape my platform over time.
+These projects have sharpened my ability to think like a designer, challenged my curiosity, and helped me shape my platform.

 ## Writings